Apply

 English proficiency (international students only)

-International students are required to submit an official TOEFL or IELTS score that meets the UW’s minimum English proficiency requirement.
+International students are required to submit an official TOEFL, IELTS or Duolingo score that meets the UW’s minimum English proficiency requirement.

 International students who received a Bachelor’s Degree in Australia, Canada (English-speaking provinces), the United Kingdom, Ireland, New Zealand or the U.S. may be exempt from this requirement.
 Learn more about English proficiency.